-On average 1 in 2 containers leaving the UK is empty.
+On average 1 in 2 containers leaving Britain is empty.

 Image: HMM Algeciras arrives in the UK.
 Sky News.

-Rebalancing our economy to be less global does not mean being anti-globalisation; worldwide trade has worked a miracle in lifting billions of people out of poverty, and there are goods from remote corners of the world that we all cherish; but it’s an issue of balance.
+Rebalancing our economy to be less global does not mean being anti-globalisation.
+Worldwide trade has worked miracles in lifting billions out of poverty and we cherish goods from all across the world.
+But it’s an issue of balance.

 More localisation, buying what we make and produce, is better for the economic and environmental wellbeing of everyone living here.

 One economic theory is that buying rather than making, when someone else can do it more efficiently, makes sense.
-This is fair enough, but taken too far, as it has been for the past 30 years, it leads to the almost complete loss of critical national capabilities.
-Modern economies depend more than anything on innovation, new ways of making and delivering products and services, so when a capability is lost the knock-on effects can be huge.
+This is fair enough, but taken too far it can lead to the complete loss of critical capabilities and a reduction in British made goods.
+Modern economies depend on innovation, new ways of making and delivering products and services.
+As a result, the knock-on effects of losing a capability can be huge.
 Take machine tooling; some potential products or new businesses that could build on that skill set – such as robotics – don’t emerge, and innovation withers.
-A classic positive example of the benefits of retaining capability is Dyson, whose research strengths in designing sophisticated household goods could quickly be applied to ventilators.
+A classic positive example of the benefits of retaining capability is Dyson.
+Their research strengths, designing sophisticated household goods, could quickly be applied to ventilators.

 So what role can each of us play?
-We have lived in an era during which we have not been deeply concerned about where things come from – indeed almost relishing their distance travelled.
-We cannot afford that anymore: not in terms of jobs, not in terms of security, not in terms of the environmental impact.
+We have lived in an era during which we have not been deeply concerned about where things come from.
+We cannot afford that anymore: in terms of jobs, in terms of security, in terms of the environmental impact.
 Things have to change, and the time for change is now.

 Join the YouK campaign

-Our consumer imports are the direct result of millions of individual purchasing decisions – and we are all individually in control of these.
+Our consumer imports are the direct result of millions of individual purchasing decisions which we are in control of.
 The YouK campaign is based on three simple ideas:

 But many, many other products are also local: skincare, furniture, shoes, tools or cars.
-It is a complete falsehood that the UK doesn’t make anything anymore.
+It is a complete falsehood that nothing is British made anymore.
 It just doesn’t have a champion.

 Finally, make this your mission, you can be the champion.
 Only you can change this.
-And how you can change it is simple: make sure you consider the UK options first for anything you want to buy – ginger biscuits, yarn, brie, hybrid bikes, world class sparkling white, rugby scrum machines, headache tablets, toasters and stilettos.
+How?
+Make sure you consider British made options first for anything you want to buy.
+From ginger biscuits, yarn, brie, hybrid bikes, world-class sparkling white, rugby scrum machines, headache tablets, toasters and stilettos.